IEA AFC Annex 35: Fuel cells for portable applications (Working period 2020 - 2023)

 - System, stack and cell development

-- Extension of the life time for portable fuel cells
+- Lifetime extension for portable fuel cells

 Publications are available on the website of IEA AFC Annex 35.

 Austria, China, Denmark, Finland, France, Germany, Israel, Italy, Japan, Mexico, Spain, Sweden, Switzerland, South Korea and the USA (Leitung)